GhostOcelot/Invoice-creator/README.md

 ## Please follow the below steps in order to run the app:

-- navigate into the project folder
+- navigate into the project root folder
 - install the dependencies with npm install
-- from the project folder run the following script: npm run start-api
+- from the project root folder run the json-server api with the following script: npm run start-api
 - initiate the app with npm start

 ## React app offering below features: